-FBX (sometimes called Filmbox) is an interchange file format used to move 3D animation data between software packages.
+FBX (sometimes called Filmbox) is an interchange file format for moving 3D animation data between software packages.
 It can contain entire scenes, including geometry, lights, cameras, NURBS, animation, and skinning.

 Note

-To restore these objects to their original appearance when they are brought into another packages, their vertices have to welded together, and all appropriate mesh edges have to set to “smooth”.
+To restore these objects to their original appearance when they are brought into other packages, weld their vertices together and set all appropriate mesh edges to smooth

-Also note that to import these types of objects properly into Maya™, Maya’s FBX importer Use FBX Framerate in Maya option must be turned on.
+To import these types of objects properly into Maya™, Maya’s FBX importer option Use FBX Framerate in Maya must be turned on.

 Begins the render with the last render control settings.